SarcasticMatrix/system-perspective/README.md

 - `pmin`: Minimum power output of the unit (`float`).
 - `availability`: List representing the availability schedule of the unit (`list`).

+You can export the generation units data with the methods `export_to_json`

 ### LoadUnits Class
 The LoadUnits class represents a collection of load units in an electricity market.
 This class provides a convenient way to add and store information about individual load units.